singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 What if we knew the depth of the tree?
 (Since we're building  our own class, we can ensure that we know this.
 It's an easy enough piece of data to track.)

 We could pick a random depth, and then traverse left/right randomly until we go to that depth.
-This wouldn' t actually ensure that all nodes are equally likely to be chosen though.
+This wouldn't actually ensure that all nodes are equally likely to be chosen though.

 First, the tree doesn't necessarily have an equal number of nodes at each level.
 This means that nodes on levels with fewer nodes might be more likely to be chosen than nodes on a level with more nodes.